Gorgeous Bridal Lehenga for Bangladeshi, Indian and Pakistani Brides

 A bridal lehenga comes in different shapes nowadays; it is no longer just a skirt with lots of gathering.
 Lehenga skirts come in the following shapes:

-Fabrics Used to Make Bridal Lehenga
+Fabrics and Embellishments Used to Make Bridal Lehenga

-Lehengas are made with a variety of fabrics, such as net, chiffon, georgette, silk and even velvet.
-Velvet skirts became popular in bridal couture recently because of the deep shades that can only be achieved in velvet material.
+Lehengas are made with a variety of fabrics such as net, chiffon, georgette, silk and even velvet.
+Velvet skirts have recently become more popular in bridal couture because of the rich shades of colour that can only be achieved in velvet material.